dependabot/dependabot-core/README.md

 # Dependabot Core

-Dependabot Core is a collection of helper classes for automating dependency updating in Ruby, JavaScript, Python and PHP.
+Dependabot Core is a collection of helper classes for automating dependency updating in Ruby, JavaScript, Python, PHP and CocoaPods.
 It is used by [Dependabot][dependabot].
 Highlights include:

 - Logic to check for the latest version of a dependency *that's resolvable given